 September Prayer Letter

-With thanks and gratitude to God for each of you,
+With gratitude and thanks to God for you,

 Tom and Sarah Bennett